 I should know.
 I’ve learned first-hand how hard it can be to decide what to focus on as a blogger.
-That’s where the right blogging advice (from the world’s most successful bloggers) comes into play here today.
+That’s where the right blogging tips & advice (from the world’s most successful bloggers) comes into play here today.

 Improving your blog writing skills?
 Building a social media following?
 Guest posting?
 Networking?
 Commenting?
 Re-publishing your content to Medium?
 Answering questions on Quora?
 Testing out ways to make money from your blog?

 The good news is that there are plenty of straightforward, practical ways to successfully grow your blog.
 But, remember that you shouldn’t try doing everything at once, especially when it comes to driving traffic to your blog.
-In this comprehensive guide of the best blogging advice, I’ve brought together the 40 of the world’s top bloggers to share their take on what you should focus your blogging efforts on today.
+In this comprehensive guide of the best blogging tips advice, I’ve brought together the 40 of the world’s top bloggers to share their take on what you should focus your blogging efforts on today.